Saturday, November 8, 2025

 For a vacation that prioritizes luxury and nature, travel responsibly with a stay at a charming eco-lodge.

 Looking to book a sustainable vacation?
 You’re not alone.
-Approximately 70 percent of global travelers prefer eco-friendly accomodations, according to a 2019 report by the Global Sustainable Tourism Council.
+Approximately 70 percent of global travelers prefer eco-friendly accommodations, according to a 2019 report by the Global Sustainable Tourism Council.
+From mountain retreats to rustic wood cabins, nothing says rest and relaxation quite like cozying up in an enchanting cabin or cottage far away from civilization.

 For the eco-conscious traveler, eco-lodges are a terrific way to leave no trace while exploring the great unknown.
 Unlike grandiose resorts, which are largely located in bustling cities, eco-lodges are small accommodations that are usually located in remote areas.